PracHub

 0

-Design an Airbnb-Style Wallet (OOD + Runnable Code)
+Design and Implement an Airbnb-Style Wallet (OOD + Runnable Code)

-You are asked to design an in-app wallet system that supports both guests and hosts.
-The wallet must support wallet balances, payments (guest to escrow at booking time), refunds (escrow to guest), and payouts (escrow to host after stay).
-The system should record transactions and handle errors robustly.
-Implement an in-memory, runnable reference in a programming language of your choice.
+You are asked to design and implement an in-app wallet system for a marketplace like Airbnb that serves both guests and hosts.
+The wallet must support balances, payments (guest pays into a platform escrow when a booking is made), refunds (escrow back to the guest), and payouts (escrow to the host after the stay).
+Every money movement must be recorded, and errors must be handled robustly.

-• Guest and Host users, each with one wallet.
+• Guest and host users, each with exactly one wallet.

-• A platform escrow account to hold funds between payment and payout/refund.
+• A platform escrow account that holds funds between a guest's payment and the eventual payout or refund.

 2. Operations